 Welcome to the Samaritan house!

-Twenty-three years later, we have served about 4,700 different residents.
-The shelter can house up to fourteen people at a time and averages 180 different people a year.
+Twenty-Seven years later, we have served about 5,300 different residents including single adults and families with children.
+The shelter can house up to fourteen people at a time and last year served 124 different people.
 While we have served people from all over, most of our residents are from Ashtabula County.

 The Samaritan House is the only homeless shelter in Ashtabula County.
 Our county residents can stay with us up to 30 days.
 During that time, the staff connects residents to area agencies that can help them with employment, housing, food, medicine or whatever they need to get back on their feet again.
 Transients or non-county residents are limited to a two day stay.

 Currently, the shelter has a dedicated staff.
-The full-time Director and House Manager work together with the part-time Intake/Bookkeeper, Office Worker and 4 Intake Specialists.
+The full-time Director and House Manager work together with the part-time Bookkeeper, 5 Intake Specialists, and a custodian.

 We are funded by several sources including the Ohio Department of Development, United Way of Ashtabula County and FEMA.
 Local contributions from area churches, companies and private citizens also serve a vital role in the support of the shelter.

 Your help and contribution in running the shelter is very important to us.
 All donations are welcome and deeply appreciated.